PAIR-code/lit/website/src/tutorials/text-salience.md

-When we replace “sometimes” with “often”, it gets a negative score of almost equal magnitude (reversing polarity) from LIME which makes sense, because “often” makes the next work in the sentence more impactful, linguistically.
+When we replace “sometimes” with “often”, it gets a negative score of almost equal magnitude (reversing polarity) from LIME which makes sense, because “often” makes the next word in the sentence more impactful, linguistically.
 The model prediction doesn’t change either, and this new review is still classified as having a negative sentiment.